nevendyulgerov/initialzr/README.md

 Under the hood Initialzr is an Object Oriented module, which has two primary tasks:

- - exposing powerful methods for manipulating application data
+ - Exposing powerful methods for managing modules
- - ensuring core functionality is protected from public use.
+ - Ensuring core functionality is protected from public misuse

 # Requirements